nuxeo/nuxeo-drive/docs/pyside6_migration.md

 - Source scan: no executable PyQt6 imports remain under `nxdrive`, `tests`, or `tools`.

 The editor still reports pre-existing typing issues in `folders_dialog.py` and platform-conditional Windows code in `multi_folder_dialog.py`; the PySide6-specific `QDateTime` diagnostic was resolved.

+The Settings host does not yet have a dedicated QML load or interaction smoke test in this migration.
+Its current validation is limited to routing, feature behavior, and the complete unit matrix.

 Blocked by environment: